-Some believe that making overweight people feel ashamed of their weight or eating habits actually helps motivate them to lose weight.
+Some believe that making overweight people feel ashamed of their weight or eating habits may motivate them to get healthier.

-Fat shaming involves criticizing and harassing overweight people about their weight or eating, in order to make them feel ashamed of themselves.
+Fat shaming involves criticizing and harassing overweight people about their weight or eating habits to make them feel ashamed of themselves.

-In the majority of cases, the people who do this are skinny.
-They have never had to struggle with a weight problem themselves and don't understand what it is like.
+In the majority of cases, the people who fat-shame others are slim and never had to struggle with a weight problem.

-There are actually entire communities on the internet where people gather in order to make fun of overweight people.
-Often it turns into downright group harassment.
+In fact, there are entire online communities where people gather to make fun of overweight people.

-Whatever your opinion of fat shaming is, the research is very clear that stigma and discrimination against overweight people causes major psychological harm and makes the problem worse.
+However, stigma and discrimination against overweight people cause major psychological harm and worsen the problem.

 Fat shaming is the act of criticizing and harassing overweight people about their weight or eating behavior.
-It is often justified as a means to motivate people, but research shows that it has the opposite effect.
+It’s often justified as a means to motivate people, but research shows that it has the opposite effect.

-In a study of 93 women, exposure to weight stigmatizing information made overweight women, but not normal weight women, eat more calories and feel less in control of their eating (4).
+In a study in 93 women, exposure to weight-stigmatizing information made those who were overweight — but not normal-weight — eat more calories and feel less in control of their eating (4).

-Bottom Line: Many studies show that weight discrimination (like fat shaming) causes stress and leads overweight people to eat more calories.
+Many studies show that weight discrimination — including fat shaming — causes stress and leads overweight people to eat more calories.

 Many observational studies have looked at weight discrimination and the risk of future weight gain and obesity.

-In one study of 6,157 people, non-obese participants who experienced weight discrimination were 2.5 times more likely to become obese over the next few years (6).
+In one study in 6,157 people, participants without obesity who experienced weight discrimination were 2.5 times more likely to develop obesity over the next few years (

-Additionally, this study found that obese people who experienced weight discrimination were 3.2 times as likely to remain obese over the next few years (6).
+Additionally, people with obesity who experienced weight discrimination were 3.2 times more likely to remain having obesity (

-This shows that fat shaming is certainly NOT likely to motivate people to lose weight.
+This shows that fat shaming is unlikely to motivate people to lose weight.

-Another study in 2,944 people found that weight discrimination was linked to a whopping 6.67 times greater risk of becoming obese (1).
+Another study in 2,944 people found that weight discrimination was linked to a 6.67-times greater risk of developing obesity (

-Bottom Line: Many observational studies show that weight discrimination is linked to weight gain and a drastic increase in the risk of becoming obese.
+Many observational studies indicate that weight discrimination is linked to weight gain and a drastic increase in obesity risk.

-The harmful effects of fat shaming go beyond just increased weight gain, which is serious enough as it is.
+The harmful effects of fat shaming go beyond increased weight gain — which is serious enough.

-- Depression: People who are discriminated against due to weight are at higher risk of depression and other mental issues (no surprise there).
+- Depression.
+People who are discriminated against due to weight are at a higher risk of depression and other mental issues.

-- Eating disorders: Fat shaming is linked to an increased risk of eating disorders, such as binge eating disorder.
+- Eating disorders.
+Fat shaming is linked to an increased risk of eating disorders, such as binge eating.

-- Others: By causing stress, weight gain, increased cortisol levels and mental problems, weight discrimination may raise the risk of all sorts of chronic diseases.
+- Others.
+By causing stress, weight gain, increased cortisol levels, and mental problems, weight discrimination may raise your risk of various chronic diseases.

-Weight discrimination can cause depression, eating disorders, reduced self-esteem and raise the risk of all sorts of mental problems.
+Weight discrimination can cause depression, eating disorders, reduced self-esteem, and an increased risk of various other mental and physical problems.

-As mentioned above, studies show that weight discrimination is linked to increased risk of depression.
+As mentioned above, studies show that weight discrimination is linked to an increased risk of depression.

-For example, one study found that those who had experienced weight discrimination were 2.7 times as likely to become depressed (9).
+For instance, one study found that those who had experienced weight discrimination were 2.7 times more likely to become depressed (

-In a study of 2,436 people, extreme obesity was associated with 21 times greater risk of suicidal behavior and 12 times greater risk of suicide attempts (12).
+Depression is one of the top causes for increased suicide risk, and in a study in 2,436 people, severe obesity was associated with a 21-times greater risk of suicidal behavior and a 12-times greater risk of attempted suicide (